If you're starting a family, conventional wisdom says you'll need a bigger home and lots more stuff, right?

 Let Go of Unnecessary Baby Gear

-"We live in a time where we're repeatedly told that babies need a lot of stuff," says, Macy.
+"We live in a time where we're repeatedly told that babies need a lot of stuff," says Macy Miller.
 "But in reality things like rockers, high chairs and pack n' plays (aka playpens) are convenience items that while makes parenting easier, slow down a baby's development."

 Tiny House Living Doesn't Have to be Forever